-The purpose of the project is to implement the build out of the Eastern Transportation Corridor as approved in 1994 in order to improve traffic operations on the northbound 241 Toll Road and the SR-91 general-purpose lanes while also maintaining reliable travel times and free flow speeds during peak periods on the 91 Express Lanes which were all key considerations in Caltrans' approval of the project.
+The project is part of the planned build out of the Eastern Transportation Corridor as approved in 1994.
+The purpose of the project is to improve traffic operations on the Northbound 241 Toll Road and SR 91 Corridor by providing a new route choice, reducing weaving and merging that causes congestion, and ensure free-flow speeds within the 91 Express Lanes.
+A key consideration is for the 241/91 EC to use dynamic pricing and progressive demand management tools to manage demand, while maximizing system performance and meeting performance metrics.
 The project will require widening of SR-91 to accommodate the direct connector and associated Express Auxiliary Lanes in the median.
-The project's planned construction is aligned with the implementation of other planned improvements in the area including the SR-91 Eastbound Corridor Operations Project and SR-71/SR-91 Interchange Improvements.
-Coordination will be conducted with local agencies to ensure the project avoids impacts to planned bicycle and trail connections on Gypsum Canyon Road per the City of Anaheim General Plan and OCTA Commuter Bikeways Strategic Plan.
+The project's planned construction considers and aligns with the implementation of other planned improvements in the area including the SR-91 Eastbound Corridor Operations Project and SR-71/SR-91 Interchange Improvements.
+Coordination between TCA, OCTA, RCTC, and Caltrans continues to ensure operations and maintenance considerations are addressed prior to and during operations.
+Coordination will also continue with local agencies including the city of Anaheim to ensure consistency with existing transportation plans.